 Just as in Madison, UCT offers a wide range of clubs and activities for students to participate in.
 Students can join sport activities or clubs, which are commonly great opportunities to meet South Africans.
-Clubs made available to students range anywhere from organized sports, such as soccer, rugby and cricket to more outdoor adventure activities such as the climbing, camping and surfing.
+Exchange students can join three clubs for free, and can pay a small fee to join additional clubs.
+Clubs made available to students range anywhere from organized sports, such as soccer, rugby, and cricket to more outdoor adventure activities such as the climbing, camping and surfing.
 Students may also participate in academic organizations such as debate club or political clubs.
 Many students participate in the student run organization (SHAWCO) as well, which places students in service learning programs.
-It has no cost, and is very well organized.
 Placements include schools, social service agencies, and other opportunities.